 - Fresh blueberries, to serve

-- Icing or powdered sugar, to dust, optional
+- Icing sugar or powdered sugar, to dust, optional

 - Add cookies to a food processor and whiz until finely crushed.
 Place crumbs in a large mixing bowl.
 Melt butter in the microwave, then pour over cookie crumbs and mix well.
 It should resemble wet sand.